ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 	- Updated area texts
 	- Weapon Missile toggle fix on Samus' death
 	- Full Suit without Gravity (for Varia Suit+Shoulder Pads)
-	- Activated Unknown Items right after obtaining them
+	- Optional: Activated Unknown Items right after obtaining them (Known Items).
+		- Kraid is now vulnerable to the Plasma Beam, since you can obtain it way earlier now with the "Known Items" hack patched in.
 	- Start With Items (Unused for Redux)
 	- Transparent Map fix